catalyzeio/stratum-docs/create-user-account.md

 # Receive an Invitation from an Organization Admin or Owner

 An organization admin or owner must invite you to the organization.
-Instructions for them are [here](/stratum/articles/organization-management/)
+Instructions for sending invites are in the [Organizations article](/stratum/articles/concepts/organizations)

 # Accept Invitation